Outpatient Parenteral Antibiotic Therapy (OPAT) Conference & Workshops

 BSAC OPAT Initiative overview – Where are we now?

-Mark Gilchrist, Consultant Pharmacist Infectious Diseases, Imperial College Healthcare NHS Trust - View Bio
+Mark Gilchrist, Imperial College Healthcare NHS Trust - View Bio

 1020